Alexandra Trusova: 2017–2018 season: Junior international debut

 In March 2018, Trusova competed at the 2018 Junior Worlds, where she won the gold medal after placing first in both the short program and free skate.
 Her free skate score of 153.49 points set the new world record for the junior free program, and her total score of 225.52 points was also the new world record for the junior combined total score.
-At the competition, Trusova became the first female skater to land the quad toe loop, the second to land the quad Salchow behind Miki Ando, and the first to land two ratified quads in a free skate.
+At the competition, Trusova became the first female skater to land the quad toe loop, the second to land the quad salchow behind Miki Ando, and the first to land two ratified quads in a free skate.
 Her quadruple jump was the first ratified in 16 years since Ando's in 2002.
 Trusova's technical score of 92.35 points in the free skate at the 2018 Junior World was the highest recorded in women's figure skating at the time at both the junior and senior levels.
 Her total score of 225.52 would have placed her first in the senior women's World Championships that year as well, despite significantly lower program component scores and the absence of a choreographic sequence.
-This is the first time anything like this has ever happened with someone from juniors.